scannetpp/scannetpp/README.md

 ```
 # Semantics

+## 3D Semantic Segmentation Evaluation
-Evaluate 3D Semantic Segmentation.
-For this you need to prepare the semantic
+For this you need to prepare the semantic ground truth and predictions in the following format
-ground truth and predictions in follow format - one file per scene named `<scene_id>.txt`, where each line contains the
+- one file per scene named `<scene_id>.txt`, where each line contains the
 label(s) for the corresponding vertex in the mesh.
 You can specify either a single label
 or multiple comma-separate labels in each line.
 Each line should have the same number of labels, i.e
 each file should be an `N x 1` or `N x 3` array for 1 and 3 predictions respectively.